RahulHackz/Video-to-HLS/README.md

 2. Run the main script which converts video into HLS (.m3u8) as shown below, <br> bash video-to-hls.sh video-file.mp4

 NOTE (for Linux newbies):
-Make sure you have installed FFMPEG in your linux system and also you should give the correct path or video file name.
+Make sure you have installed FFMPEG in your Linux system, and also you should give the correct path or video file name.